-Austria is a mountainous country with about 62% comprising of mountainous terrain; the remainder is hilly, with low-lying plains to the East.
-Alpine geological formations run in a predominantly west-east direction, with water draining both north to the Danube and south to the Drava/Drau.
-The gradient of the Austrian Danube is circa 0.4‰, much steeper than in Lower Bavaria and the Hungarian Plain.
-Austria’s continental climate typically displays high precipitation rates in Alpine areas (up to 3,500mm/annum), whereas <500mm/annum is recorded in the dry Northeast.
-Average precipitation within the Basin is 1,090mm/annum in Austria, with an evapotranspiration rate of c.500 mm/annum and an outflow via the Danube and southern/eastern tributaries of 575mm/annum.
-Consequently, Austria contributes 46.3 km³/annum (< 25%) to the direct flow of the Danube.
+Austria is a mountainous state with the majority of its relief formed by the Alps: approx. 62% of the land area comprises mountainous terrain; the remainder is hilly, with low-lying plains to the East.
+Alpine geological formations run in a predominantly west-east direction, with water draining northwards to the Danube and south to the Drava/Drau and Mura/Mur.
+The gradient of the Austrian section of the Danube is approximately 0.4 ‰, being much steeper than in Lower Bavaria (c.
+0.2 ‰) and along the Hungarian Plain (c.
+0.06 ‰).
+The larger tributaries joining the Danube in Austria directly are Inn, Enns and Morava/March.

 Austria’s major rivers and valleys are heavily utilized.
 While more than 40% of Austria’s Danube Basin is used for agriculture, settlements and infrastructure; most of the remainder is too mountainous for such activities.
 With all available valley floor space developed, there has been a marked impact on rivers.
 Due to this development, and combined with steep river gradients, which result in low water storage capacity in the inundation zones, Austria has a long history of dealing with floods and landslides.
 Major river systems are also utilised for hydroelectric power generation (an important power source for the country); navigation (the Danube is a major international commercial waterway); as well as receiving waters for effluents and drinking water supply (nearly 100% of Austria’s domestic supply stems from alluvial and karstic ground water bodies).